anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.rst

 `Functest <https://functest.readthedocs.io/en/stable-xena/>`__ was
-initially created to verify OPNFV Installers and Scenarios and then to publish fair, trustable and public results regarding the status of the different opensource technologies, especially for Neutron backends (e.g., Neutron agents, OpenDaylight, OVN, etc.).
+initially created to verify OPNFV Installers and Scenarios and then to publish fair, trustable, and public results regarding the status of the different open-source technologies, especially for Neutron backends (e.g., Neutron agents, OpenDaylight, OVN, etc.).
 It has been continuously updated to offer the best testing coverage for any kind of OpenStack and Kubernetes deployments including production environments.
-It also ensures that the platforms meet Network Functions Virtualization requirements by running and testing VNFs amongst all tests available.
+It also ensures that the platforms meet Network Functions Virtualisation requirements by running and testing VNFs amongst all tests available.

-Functest is driven by a true verification of the platform under test as opposed to the interoperability programs such as `RefStack <https://refstack.openstack.org/>`__ or `OPNFV Verification Program <https://www.opnfv.org/verification>`__ which select a small subset of Functional tests passing in many different opensource software
+Functest is driven by a true verification of the platform under test as opposed to the interoperability programs such as `RefStack <https://refstack.openstack.org/>`__ or `OPNFV Verification Program <https://www.opnfv.org/verification>`__ which select a small subset of Functional tests passing in many different open-source software
 combinations:

 -  tests are skipped if an optional support is missing (e.g.